 Nick serves as the Senior Pastor of The Street Church in Wellington, a multi-location church that focuses on outreach and disciple-making.
 He has a passion for developing leadership and strengthening the church.
 In addition to his work at The Street, Nick chairs the board of Christians Against Poverty and the Living Stones Network of churches.
 He is married to Sarah who serves alongside him leading The Street.
 They have three adult children who all married in the past year and a half.

-General Brian Peddle became our 21st General (International Leader) when he in August 2018.
-General Brian, along with his wife, Commissioner Rosalie, oversee the work of our international movement; leading, casting vision and encouraging our movement to further the work of the Kingdom around the world.
+The General became our 21st General (International Leader) when in August 2018.
+The General, along with his wife, Commissioner Rosalie Peddle (WPWM), oversee the work of our international movement; leading, casting vision and encouraging our movement to further the work of the Kingdom around the world.

 Kathryn has a Masters in Educational Psychology and is also a certified Neurosequential Model of Therapeutics practitioner - a qualification gained via the Child Trauma Academy (Dr Bruce Perry).
 Kathryn has been training people since 2007 and has a unique ability to engage audiences and convey complex information in an easy-to-listen-to, easy-to-understand way.
 Her intense passion for what she does comes across when she presents, and audiences constantly comment on how easy it was to listen to a session from Kathryn and implement what they’ve learned in everyday life.